serhatgurel/sg-grid/docs/tasks/development-order-filter-sort.md

 - [ ] 6 — Early visual demo (playground)
   - Build `src/examples/FilterSortPlayground.vue` that imports the composable or utilities directly and provides simple external controls (dropdowns/inputs) for sort and filter.
 Wire it in `App.vue` so devs can visually verify behaviour early.
 No header interactions required.
+- [x] 6 — Early visual demo (playground)
+  - Build `src/examples/FilterSortPlayground.vue` that imports the composable or utilities directly and provides simple external controls (dropdowns/inputs) for sort and filter.
+Wire it in `App.vue` so devs can visually verify behaviour early.
+No header interactions required.

 - [ ] 7 — Composable visible-rows tests (with filterMode & fast-fail)
   - Unit tests for a composable that computes visible rows from `rows`, `sort`, `filter`, `filterMode`, `caseSensitive`.
 Include fast-fail when inputs are empty (return original or shallow copy).
 Keep pure and easily testable.